gis3w/resources/README.md

 * [GSAP](http://greensock.com/) - Animation framework and other libraries for SVG and texts manipulation
 * [Viewer.js](http://fengyuanchen.github.io/viewerjs/) - http://fengyuanchen.github.io/viewerjs
 * [microlight.js](https://asvd.github.io/microlight/) - microlight.js is a tiny open-source library which improves readability of code snippets by highlighting, for any programming language, without attaching additional language-packages or styles.
+* [Progress Tracker](http://nigelotoole.github.io/progress-tracker/) - Its written in SASS using flexbox to be flexible and responsive.
+It can be easily customized, includes many possible layouts and works in all major browsers from IE10 up.

 ## Media